stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 ## Shuffling

-A brief digression on why we shuffle in machine learning.
-Shuffling reduces variance in the gradients.
+### A brief digression
+Why do we shuffle in machine learning Shuffling reduces variance in the gradients.
 If we have batches where every example is from the same document/domain, then the gradients for those batches will be correlated.

 That said, in our setting where we use moving windows from documents, if we round-robin from chunks (which are produced from different documents), and R* is roughly equal to the batch size, then we will read from a different chunk for every example in a batch, which reduces correlation within a batch.

-However, we still have correlation between batches: if we read from chunks consecutively and our documents are long, then many examples in the next batch will be from the same document as an example in the previous batch.
+However, we still have (undesirable) correlation between batches: if we read from chunks consecutively and our documents are long, then many examples in the next batch will be from the same document as an example in the previous batch.
 Ideally this wouldn't happen.
 I'm not convinced that it matters that much.